This page discusses many of the main topics of Steemit and includes a list of steem-related apps.

 The Steem-based dollar (SBD) is a token that is meant to be worth about $1 USD, making its value much more stable compared to STEEM.
 To be a bit more technical, a steem dollar is a promise to pay one dollars worth of steem when it's redeemed.

-Steem power has been locked in, meaning it can't be immediately withdrawn to spend.
+Steem power are tokens that are either earned through posting on Steemit, or purchased by using Steem.
+Once steem power has been created, it has been locked in, meaning it can't be immediately withdrawn to spend.
+Withdrawal of any amount must be requested and takes place over 13 weeks.
 Steem Power is what gives users influence on Steemit.
 The more SP a user has, the more money they give to authors with an upvote as well as the greater the curation rewards they can earn.
 There is a very small 'interest' rate earned by holding Steem Power.

 A post is a piece of writing, image, or other item of content published on Steemit.
 Markdown language and some HTML can be used to format them.
 For help, see Tips for formatting your post and The Markdown Cheatsheet.
 Markdown editors can also be used to compose Steemit posts.